Lesson 7 - The war becomes global - 2. The Eastern Front

 Activity

-Your textbook is detailed enough on the events on the Eastern Front.
 Begin by watching this recent short news report which helps to explain the significance of Stalingrad, perhaps the key battle of the Second World War.
 Complete the focus task on page 289.
-It is basically a plan for a five point essay that simply explains why the Soviet Union won on the Eastern Front.
-Begin by reading the text 286-289 looking for examples of where the Soviet people, technology, industry, air force and leaders contributed to the victory.
-For each of the five points try to include at least two pieces of factual evidence to support your answer. |
+It is basically a plan for a five point essay (think oral for you) that simply explains why the Soviet Union won on the Eastern Front.
+Begin by the text above ot textbook 286-289 looking for examples of where the Soviet people, industry, technology, air force and leaders contributed to the victory.
+For each of the five points try to include at least one piece of factual evidence to support your answer. |

 Extras and extension.